Jawabreh0/CV-data-collection-algorithm/README.md

 # Data Collection Algorithm

-This algorithm is designed to collect a set of data related to a specific keyword.
+This algorithm is designed to collect a set of computer vision data related to a specific keyword.
 This data can be used to train an AI model, for example, an image classification model.
 Here is how the algorithm works:

 ## Prerequisites
 This algorithm requires the simple_image_download library.
 If you don't have it, you can install it using pip: